Living Fossils: The 300-Million-Year Story of Kanakana

 Iwi networks: Te Atiawa ki Kāpiti relationships supporting knowledge gathering

-Marae connections: Whakaronotai Marae as central gathering place
+Marae connections: Whakaronotai Marae as central gathering place, plus understanding of how marae placement decisions reflect environmental changes

 Family knowledge: Connections to descendants of traditional practitioners like Nanny Rita Eruini